 What are the consequences of being underinsured?

-The primary consequence of being underinsured is financial loss.
+The main consequence of being underinsured is financial loss.
 In the event of a claim, you will be responsible for paying the difference between what your insurance covers and the actual cost of damages or losses, which can be substantial.

 Why do people end up underinsured?